the-quetzal-community/.github/profile/README.md

 space, we maintain [The Quetzal Community Trademark License™](https://the.quetzal.community/trademark-license) which may serve as a useful pathway for you to commercialise your creative spaces without restricting the creative freedom of your users.
-We will actively support any products or services with substantial buildable source available under this license.
+We will actively support any creative spaces with substantial buildable source available under this license.

 Lastly, we maintain a [Wishlist](https://the.quetzal.community/wishlist)